While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

+The parameter $\zeta$ modifies circulating STBL supply.
+This could come from an outside amount of STBL not created by the speculator (a positive adjustment), or some STBL could essentially be locked (a negative adjustment).
+As formulated, our model applies to a system that can be described with monopolistic agents, or where agents behave similarly (have similar beliefs).
+With $\zeta > 0$, the model becomes similar to having heterogeneous agents.
+Whereas, in general to do this, we would have to consider both heterogeneous beliefs about the future as well as different $\zeta$s, which together would be intractable, $\zeta$ provides a way to aggregate these various effects in a simpler model.
+In particular, we suggest a positive $\zeta$ may make numerical results more applicable to real settings.

 To simplify the exposition of analytical results going forward, we simplify to the case that $\beta=\frac{3}{2}$ (the collateral factor used in Maker's Dai stablecoin) and $\zeta=0$. \emph{Note that under these conditions, and in the remainder of the paper, we use $L_t$ and $\mathcal L_t$ interchangeably}.
-However, similar analytical results will extend to the general setting, as we discuss in Section~\ref{sec:extensions}.
-We note that a non-zero $\zeta$ may make numerical results more applicable to real settings as it removes the singularity effect if $L_t$ approaches 0, which is why we leave it in the model exposition.